GNOME/gobject-introspection/win32/vs10/README.txt

 Please refer to the README.txt file in $(GLib_src_root)\build\win32\vs10 on how to build GLib using Visual C++ 2010

-For LibFFI, please get version 3.0.10 or later, as Visual C++ build support was added in the 3.0.10 release series.
-Please see the README file that comes with the LibFFI source package for more details on how to build LibFFI on Visual C++-please note that the mozilla-build package from Mozilla is needed in order to build LibFFI on Windows.
+For LibFFI, please use the Centricular fork of it, which can be found at https://github.com/centricular/libffi.
+Please refer there on building--please note that this will involve the use of the Meson build system and possible the Ninja build tool, if the Visual Studio project generation is not used or is unavailable.

 For Python, retrieving the official Windows binaries for 2.7 (2.x) or 3.3 (3.x) or later from http://www.python.org will do the job-be sure that the Python version that